A dehumidifier is an air conditioning device that is used to reduce and maintain the humidity level in the air.

-If you want to know how much power does your dehumidifier use, this information can be can be found on the dehumidifier’s specifications label or by searching from it on the manufacturer’s website.
+If you want to know how much power your dehumidifier use, this information can be found on the dehumidifier’s specifications label or by searching it on the manufacturer’s website.

-Alternatively, if you are considering to buy a new electric dehumidifier, that wattage can be found on the internet by browser search.
+Alternatively, if you are considering buying a new electric dehumidifier, that wattage can be found on the internet by browser search.

 0,023 kWh x 1000 = 23 Watts